 At the interview, the candidate will be asked to demonstrate keenness, knowledge and experience.
 He or she should submit with their application any appropriate records of success and/or references from school, club or county coaches, if applicable.
-Gerrard Sports assessments and interviews will take place on Tuesday 28 January 2014.
+Gerrard Sports assessments and interviews will take place on Tuesday 27 January 2015.
 All Rounder candidates who choose Sport as their support discipline will be assessed on the same day.
-If you have any questions about the Sports Scholarship process, please contact Miss Hayley Mortimer, Head of PE (email: email@example.com ).
+If you have any questions about the Sports Scholarship process, please contact Miss Hayley Mortimer, Head of PE by emailing email@example.com.

 CONDITIONS OF THE AWARDS

 All Awards are made at the Headmaster’s discretion and are valid for the whole of the pupil’s school career, subject to the following conditions:

 Academic: The Awards are valid for the whole of the pupil’s school career and including A Level studies, assuming the pupil’s good behaviour, including the demonstration of scholarly endeavour.

 Art: Scholars will make full and frequent use of the facilities in order to develop their work.
 Although they will be directed in conjunction with other pupils, their progress will be more closely monitored and they will have a tutorial at least once a term to discuss their artistic development.
 Art scholars will be expected to study GCSE Fine Art, A-level Fine Art or IB Visual Arts.